 The Support You Need to Succeed

-If you’re a science or art student, you’ll have access to dedicated lab or studio space.
+If you’re a science or studio art major, you’ll have access to dedicated lab or studio space.
 And when it comes time to present your I.S., you’ll have the resources to do it well: every studio art major gets a public exhibition of his or her work; every music performance major gives a recital.

 Wooster has two funding opportunities to bring a complex or especially ambitious I.S. within reach.

 The Henry J. Copeland Fund for Independent Study provides about $90,000 in competitive grants each year that can assist with I.S.-related travel, supplies, and equipment.
 In recent years, Copeland grants have helped students defray expenses for researching mariachi music in Guadalajara, studying the lives of West African immigrants in Paris, producing a documentary film on survivors of Hiroshima, and experimenting with ways to purify methane gas so it can be used as a renewable energy source.

 The Kendall-Rives Latin American Research Grant makes available approximately $10,000 each year to Wooster sophomores and juniors to support research projects on some aspect of U.S. – Latin American relations.
 The projects must be conducted in a Latin American country in preparation for, or as part of, a senior I.S. project in any major.

 The Copeland and Kendall-Rives funds, along with the rest of the college’s resources, are here to support your abilities — and expand your possibilities.